hgcl/clara-le/pages/posts/24-playing-with-games-and-typography.md

 I discovered Utopia through a link on Chris Burnell's styleguide.
 I haven't had time to dive into it properly, but I already like what I saw so far.

 Through CSS variables and calculations, they created a way to design responsive websites without the use of media-queries.
-I like how systematic and simple the concept is—the calculations are hard on the eye though.
+I like how systematic and simple the concept is — the calculations are hard on the eye though.
 Once reviewed properly, I will see if I want to adapt my website to this kind of system.

 ## T(W)IL